Cameron warns Britons to expect more budget cuts

 "I don't care how much pressure you put on, I'm not signing, we are not having it.
 They know what I am capable of saying, no, and if I don't get a good deal I'll say no again."

-Defense Minister Philip Hammond also raised sensitive economic relations with EU powers, saying his government would block a proposed $45 billion merger between Airbus maker EADS and British defense group BAE Systems if "red line" priorities were not met.
+Defence Minister Philip Hammond also raised sensitive economic relations with EU powers, saying his government would block a proposed $45 billion merger between Airbus maker EADS and British defence group BAE Systems if "red line" priorities were not met.

 Tensions have spilled into the open in recent days as France, Britain and Germany jockey over the role of the state in what would be the world's largest aerospace group.